asimar007/Race-Condition/Readme.md

 # Race Condition

-A race condition occurs when two or more processes or threads try to access and modify shared data simultaneously.
+A race condition occurs when two or more processes or threads try to access and modify shared data simultaneously..

 # Output